 Neat and clean UX and lovely design!
 Why don't you add other languages?

 I came across Ludwig today and fell instantly in love.
 Downloaded the app, but found it a bit too resource-heavy for my setup.
 I would rather keep using it in-browser.
-But for that to be really convenient, I should be able to add the Ludwig search box to my list of search engines.
-Which the present interface doesn't let me do for some reason.
-Hope this issue will be resolved, because it would only add to Ludwig's appeal.
+P.S. – I've been using Ludwig for about two years now, very happy with it.

 This software has unique idea and i like it.